ZannaSkull/Fox-Recovery/README.md

 *   Zen Browser
 *   Floorp

-It *may* work with other Chromium-based browsers, but compatibility is not guaranteed.

 ## Installation

 1.  **Install Python:** Ensure you have Python 3.x installed on your system.
 You can download it from [https://www.python.org/downloads/](https://www.python.org/downloads/).